jbcodeforce/eda-studies/docs/techno/confluent/index.md

 * One environment contains clusters, kafka connect cluster, Flink apps, ksqlDB, Schema registry.
 * Confluent Cloud clusters are available in 3 types: Basic, Standard, and Dedicated.

-    * Standard can be sinlge or multi zones 99.99% SLA, and offers RBAC and OAuth
+    * Standard can be single or multi zones 99.99% SLA, and offers RBAC and OAuth
-    * Dedicated: 1GB/s Ingress and Egress, with private netowrking, and self cloud managed keys.
+    * Dedicated: 1GB/s Ingress and Egress, with private networking, and self cloud managed keys.
 Define you CIDR according to your VPC connection (Peering, transit gateway)

 * Kafka API keys are required to interact with Kafka clusters in Confluent Cloud.
 Each Kafka API key is valid for a specific Kafka cluster.
 To access one API key/secret pair for each Kafka cluster.
 Key can be setup with global access to produce and consume from the cluster.
 * The potential deployment topology pattern for hybrid cloud:

-    * One time migration from on-premises Kafka cluster to a Confluent Cloud cluster - In fact in can also being steady state for data propagation to the cloud and may be datalake.
+    * One time migration from on-premises Kafka cluster to a Confluent Cloud cluster - In fact in can also being steady state for data propagation to the cloud and may be data lake.

         ![](./diagrams/topo-a.drawio.png)